The Milky Way arcs across this 360-degree panorama of the night sky above ESO's Paranal Very Large Telescope.

 Professional Development

-CAP Communicating Astronomy with the Public
+IconCommunicating Astronomy with the Public

-Is a key initiative of the International Astronomical Union's Office for Astronomy Outreach (OAO).
-It encompasses various projects, including the CAP Conference, the CAP Journal, CAP Training, and the CAP Inclusive Astronomy Communication working group.
-These efforts aim to enhance the global exchange of knowledge, improve science communication practices, and promote inclusive and accessible ways of sharing astronomy with diverse audiences.
+Communicating Astronomy with the Public (CAP) is a key initiative of the International Astronomical Union's Office for Astronomy Outreach (IAU OAO), done in collaboration with the IAU Commission C2 – Communicating Astronomy with the Public.
+It encompasses various projects, including the CAP Conference, the CAP Journal, CAP Academy, and the CAP Community of Practice.
+These efforts aim to enhance the global knowledge exchange, improve science communication practices, and promote inclusive and accessible sharing of astronomy with diverse audiences.
 CAP is a core part of the OAO’s mission to bridge the gap between the scientific community and the public.

-Community of Practice Discord Server
+CAP Community of Practice Discord Server

-The CAP Community of Practice Discord is a vibrant global hub for astronomy communicators, educators, and National Outreach Coordinators (NOCs).
-Our mission is to foster collaboration, professional growth, and the exchange of best practices in astronomy communication.
 We aim to provide resources, promote the professionalisation of science communication, and empower our community to use astronomy as a tool for education, inclusion, and societal impact.
 Through shared learning, peer support, and global collaboration, we are building a stronger, more connected network of science communicators.
-Join us in shaping the future of astronomy outreach — together, we make the universe more accessible and meaningful to all.

 Indigenous Studies in Astronomy

 What is this group about?
-This group focuses on exploring the intersection of indigenous knowledge systems and modern astronomy.
-We aim to bridge the gap between traditional wisdom and scientific discovery, encouraging the integration of indigenous perspectives in astronomy.
+This group focuses on exploring the intersection of Indigenous knowledge systems and modern astronomy.
+We aim to bridge the gap between traditional wisdom and scientific discovery, encouraging the integration of Indigenous perspectives in astronomy.

 Inclusion and Community in Astronomy